nolanfeeny/msupelican/content/Blog/PersonalizeYourWebsite.md

 Title: Personalize Your Website
 Date: 2018-06-01

-Now tha that you have a website it is time to make it your own.
+Now that you have a website it is time to make it your own.
 First thing you can do is edit the ```pelican.conf``` file.
 This file is used to set some variables related to your website.
-Read through the file and change what you think is approprite Specifically change the following lines of code:
+Read through the file and change what you think is appropriate Specifically change the following lines of code:

 ```
 AUTHOR = 'authorname'